ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 - The target must document its baseline expectations for the features or versions of CPUs, operating systems, libraries, runtime environments, and similar.
-- Tier 2 targets must not leave any significant portions of `zebra` unimplemented or stubbed out, unless they cannot possibly be supported on the target.
+- Tier 2 targets must not leave any significant portions of Zebra unimplemented or stubbed out, unless they cannot possibly be supported on the target.
   - The right approach to handling a missing feature from a target may depend